shanaallenholder/Java_Assessment_Repo/README.md

 - :calendar: Don't wait until the last minute.
 Plan your work early and make the most of the time available to complete the assessment and avoid pre-deadline palpitations.
 - :sos: Ask. :clap: For. :clap: Help! :clap: Your mentors, instructors and assistants are literally here to support you, so *make use of them* - don't sit and struggle in silence.

-Best of luck!
-Remember, it's not just about the destination; it's the journey.
-Happy coding! 🚀